stanleyqubit/MWSE/docs/source/types/tes3ui.showMessageMenu.params.button.md

 ### `callback`
 <div class="search_terms" style="display: none">callback</div>

 The function to call when this button is clicked.
+This function will be passed the `callbackParams` table that was provided in `tes3ui.showMessageMenu`.

 **Returns**: